mavens-group/mavens-group.github.io/content/authors/Karunakaran/_index.md

 user_groups:
   - Researchers
 ---

-**Karunakaran M** is a Research Scholar in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, KTR](https://www.srmist.edu.in).
+Mr. Karunakaran M is a Research Scholar in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, KTR](https://www.srmist.edu.in).
-He is one of the members of the **M**aterials **A**dvancing a **V**iable **EN**ergy future (MAVENs) Group.

-Karunakaran applies _ab-initio_ density functional theory, KKR-CPA, and Monte Carlo methods to investigate the system properties.
-His research is dedicated to exploring the electronic, magnetic, and thermodynamic characteristics of systems for green-energy applications such as magnetocalorics and spintronics.
-He is deeply passionate about enhancing and controlling the systems' properties, performance, and efficiency through doping.
-With over three and a half years of active involvement in the field of Heusler alloys, his current research focuses on controlling the electronic and magnetic properties of disordered Heusler alloys.
+His research employs sophisticated computational methodologies, including _ab initio_ density functional theory (DFT), the Korringa-Kohn-Rostoker Coherent Potential Approximation (KKR-CPA), and Monte Carlo simulations, to investigate the electronic, magnetic, and thermodynamic properties of materials.

+Karunakaran's scholarly interests are primarily centred on materials with potential applications in green energy, such as magnetocaloric and spintronics properties of Heusler alloys.
+He is particularly committed to advancing the understanding and control of material properties, performance, and efficiency through the strategic use of doping.
+With over three and a half years of research experience in Heusler alloys, his current work focuses on modulating the electronic and magnetic properties of disordered Heusler alloys, thereby contributing to the development of advanced materials for sustainable energy technologies.

+Besides publishing his work in peer reviewed journals, Mr. Karunakaran has also presents his work in various national and international conferences.